Skip to main content

 carefully

-We do not recommend that you enable traffic filtering on existing networks where you are running load balancer or cluster databases This can lead to balancer failures and disrupt cloud database replication.
-Create a new private network or public subnet and enable network-level traffic filtering in it.
+We do not recommend enabling traffic filtering on existing networks running a load balancer or cloud database cluster, as this can cause the load balancer to fail and disrupt replication in the cluster.
+Create a new private network or public subnet and enable traffic filtering on it.:::

-If traffic filtering is enabled at the network level, all new ports on the network will by default be created with filtering enabled and default security group.
-You can assign a different security group when creating a port.
+Once filtering is enabled on the network, all new ports on the network will be created with the default security group.
+You can assign a different security group when you create a port.
+You can also change the security groups on an existing port: disconnect the security group from the port and assign a different group to the port.

 openstack network set \